scipy/scipy/doc/source/tutorial/ndimage.rst

 Extending :mod:`ndimage` in C
 -----------------------------

+.. highlight:: c

 A few functions in the :mod:`scipy.ndimage` take a call-back argument.
-This can be a python function, but also a CObject containing a pointer to a C function.
-To use this feature, you must write your own C extension that defines the function, and define a python function that returns a CObject containing a pointer to this function.
+This can be a python function, but also a :ctype:`PyCObject` containing a pointer to a C function.
+To use this feature, you must write your own C extension that defines the function, and define a Python function that returns a :ctype:`PyCObject` containing a pointer to this function.

-An example of a function that supports this is :func:`geometric_transform` (see section :ref:`ndimage-interpolation`).
+An example of a function that supports this is :func:`geometric_transform` (see :ref:`ndimage-interpolation`).
 You can pass it a python callable object that defines a mapping from all output coordinates to corresponding coordinates in the input array.
 This mapping function can also be a C function, which